Definition

 vertical cloud

-What is vertical cloud?
+What is a vertical cloud?

 Unlike organizations who can make do with general-purpose cloud computing services, those within certain industries or vertical markets often have more niche IT requirements around security, compliance and other factors.
 Vertical cloud computing providers aim to offer services that help their customers meet these unique requirements.

 For example, healthcare organizations need to ensure data privacy in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
-As a result, organizations in this vertical might prefer a cloud provider that offers HIPAA-compliant services, as well as features for electronic medical records (EMRs) and other applications unique to their industry.
+As a result, organizations in this vertical might prefer a cloud provider that offers HIPAA-compliant services, as well as features for electronic medical records and other applications unique to their industry.

 Horizontal and vertical markets compared